captainpete/keycarver/README.md

 - No support for HD wallet derivation (BIP-32).
 Experimental support is on a feature branch.
 - No GPU acceleration of the EC or hash operations.
 - No support from this maintainer.

-### The journey

-I had downtime and a stack of dusty USB drives taking up space in a junk drawer.
-I'd lost track of some old wallets and suspected one might contain a backup.

-I'd formatted the drives but hadn't zeroed the free space.
-So I imaged them with [ddrescue](https://www.gnu.org/software/ddrescue/) and got to work.
-Traditional file carving with [photorec](https://en.wikipedia.org/wiki/PhotoRec) produced a lot of false positives (BerkeleyDB, SQLite databases that weren't actually wallets).
-Brute-forcing the raw key bytes turned out to be more reliable: if the 32 bytes were on disk anywhere, this would find them.

-I set up a Bitcoin full node, scanned the blockchain to build the address database, and ran the scanner across all the images.
-Recovered several previously lost keys — none with meaningful balances, but at least now I know.

 ### Contributions